Connect with others who understand.

 • Hot and cold therapy — May ease joint pain and decrease swelling

-• Occupational therapy — Provides ways to make everyday tasks a little easier
+• Occupational therapy — Teaches you ways to make everyday tasks a little easier

 • Exercise — Keeps joints limber and lowers your risk of developing related conditions, such as heart disease

-Do you have DIP psoriatic arthritis?
+Do you have DIP-predominant psoriatic arthritis?
 Have any medical or lifestyle treatments particularly helped your symptoms?
-Share your experience in the comments below, or start a conversation by posting on your Activities page.
+Let others know in the comments below.

 All updates must be accompanied by text or a picture.